Datafyde/World_Hepatitis/README.md

 ## Deployment and Documentation
 Once the dashboard was finalized, it was deployed to Power BI service.
 The project process and deliverables are documented here on GitHub.

+## Project Limitation and Future Works.
+The dataset does not capture the dynamic progression of hepatitis over time. this underscores the need for a comprehensive approach that not only assesses the current situation but also tracks the evolving trends.
+Future work will involve incorporating a time dimension to gain a more nuanced understanding of the trajectory of Hepatitis B and C, enabling government and health organizations to make an informed decision that drives us closer to our goal of eradication.

 Interact with the final dashboard here:
 [World Hepatitis Dashboard](http://bit.ly/viral-hepatitis-dashboard)